Kel-Tec RDB 5.56 NATO

 How does the RDB's trigger compare to a standard AR?

-Kel-Tec specs the trigger at 5 lbs, which is lighter than most mil-spec AR triggers (typically 6-7 lbs).
+Kel-Tec specs the trigger at 4.5-5.5 lbs, which is lighter than most mil-spec AR triggers (typically 6-7 lbs).
 Bullpup triggers historically suffer from long, mushy pulls because of the mechanical linkage connecting the trigger to the action in the rear.
 The RDB's trigger is better than most bullpups according to reviewers, though it still feels different from a direct AR trigger.
-Shooters coming from the IWI Tavor X95 (5.5 lb trigger) generally find the RDB's pull similar or slightly better.
+Shooters coming from the IWI Tavor X95 (5.5 lb trigger) generally find the RDB's pull similar.